WeTechHK/Universal-BCOS-DOC/source/develop/languages/index.md

-A great aspect about Ethereum is that smart contracts can be programmed using relatively developer-friendly languages.
+A great aspect about Universal BCOS is that smart contracts can be programmed using relatively developer-friendly languages.
 If you're experienced with Python or any [curly-bracket language](https://wikipedia.org/wiki/List_of_programming_languages_by_type#Curly-bracket_languages), you can find a language with familiar syntax.

 The two most active and maintained languages are:

 - Solidity
 - Vyper

 Remix IDE provides a comprehensive development environment for creating and testing contracts in both Solidity and Vyper.
-[Try the in-browser Remix IDE](https://remix.ethereum.org) to start coding.
+[Try the in-browser Remix IDE](https://remix.Universal BCOS.org) to start coding.

-More experienced developers also might want to use Yul, an intermediate language for the [Ethereum Virtual Machine](/developers/docs/evm/), or Yul+, an extension to Yul.
+More experienced developers also might want to use Yul, an intermediate language for the [Universal BCOS Virtual Machine](/developers/docs/evm/), or Yul+, an extension to Yul.

 If you're curious and like to help test new languages that are still under heavy development you can experiment with Fe, an emerging smart contract language which is currently still in its infancy.